Message From the Chair

 The Teacher Education Department has a strong tradition of excellence in building teacher leaders who apply and translate what we know from research evidence into practice.

 We demonstrate our commitment to our school partners by listening and responding to community needs as we celebrate productive alliances and partnerships.
 These relationships allow us to serve the needs of our teachers and teacher candidates by being responsive to our community while modeling innovative solutions, sharing new perspectives, and translating research into practice.

 At UNO, we believe teaching is a practice and teachers need practice.
-BRIDGE offers candidates a performance-based program that pushes the boundaries of traditional teacher preparation and gives future teachers structured time in area classrooms to practice their teaching.
+Our Teacher Preparation program offers candidates a performance-based program that pushes the boundaries of traditional teacher preparation and gives future teachers structured time in area classrooms to practice their teaching.

-medicine under the close supervision of doctors and medical educators.
-This model is the future for education and UNO's Teacher Education Department believes this cutting-edge program will ensure our candidates are more prepared than ever before.
+Our program is modeled after the medical school experience at teaching hospitals where students are not only taught medicine--they also get to practice medicine under the close supervision of doctors and medical educators.
+This model is the future for education and UNO's Teacher Education Department believes this cutting-edge approach ensures our candidates are more prepared than ever before.